Blackbird Has Spoken: Part 2

 "And you want to color here on a psych ward?
 Where do you color?

-Cloe nodded her head cheerily.
+Cloe gave her head a cheerful nod.
 "They have a recreation room.
-It's got a television and couches and chairs, a library, board games, jigsaw puzzles, and paper, coloring books, crayons and markers."
+It's got a television, couches and chairs, a library, board games, jigsaw puzzles, paper, coloring books, crayons and markers."

 "Are you serious?
 Cloe, I'm thirty four years old.
 I quit coloring when I was eleven.
 And I don't appreciate this hospital treating us "guests" like babies.
 Coloring, for crying out loud?"

 Cloe's smile drained from her face.
 "Ivy, you totally miss their intentions here.
-When we do arts and craft things here it's because it's soothing and it feels good to be creative.
+When we do arts and craft things here it's because it's soothing and it feels good to be creative and keeping busy.
 It's a good way to unwind and kind of shut out the noise in your head."
 Cloe smiled with amusement.
 "You have those squirrels in your head like I do?"

 "Well, I suppose I do."